corndeladmin/DevOps-Course-Python-Intro/08_flask_html_basics.md

 Your app can now serve static pages, but if you need to deal with dynamic content such as inputs and forms, this is not enough.
 Let's explore how to change the animal list that is currently hardcoded into the HTML file to make it dynamic.

 Flask has can use a powerful mechanism called _templating_.
-In this context, a template is an HTML file in which you can embed variables, expressions, conditionals, loops or others.
+In this context, a template is an HTML file in which you can embed variables, expressions, conditionals, loops and other logic.

-> The idea of templating is available in many programming languages and tech stacks.
-While the name can vary, the main concepts are very similar.
+> The notion of templating is available to many programming languages and tech stacks.
+While the terminology can vary, the main concepts are very similar.

 The templating language that Flask uses is based on Jinja, which allows intertwining code with HTML.
 You can find more information about it [here](https://jinja.palletsprojects.com/en/3.1.x/templates/).

 Jinja has a few specific delimiters:
 - `{% ... %}` is used for Statements (e.g. for loops, if cases)
     - Statements are usually followed by another `{% end<statement> %}` (e.g. `{% endfor %}`), to mark where the statement's block ends
-- `{{ ... }}` is used for Expressions or variables
+- `{{ ... }}` is used for Expressions or Variables

 ### Exercise 8.10

 Create a list (you could call it "animals") of three animal names in `app.py`.
-This list should live as long as the server is running, so where should you place it?
-What data type should you use to store the animal names?
+This list should live as long as the server is running.

+Where should you place the list?

 <details markdown="1"><summary>Click here to view the solution</summary>